-In 1966 US President Lyndon Johnson arrived at Ōhakea airport to begin his 24 hour visit to New Zealand.
-It was during the early stages of New Zealand's involvement in the Vietnam War, but as this film shows, the welcome at that time from New Zealanders was warm.
+In 1966 US President Lyndon Johnson arrived at Ōhakea airport to begin a 24-hour visit to New Zealand.
+It was during the early stages of New Zealand's involvement in the Vietnam War, but as this film shows, he received a warm welcome.
 Protesters were few and barely visible.
-The president's personal charisma and the fact that he had previously visited the country during the Second World War helped to engender popular enthusiasm.
+The president's personal charisma and the fact that he had visited the country during the Second World War helped to engender popular enthusiasm.

 Te whakamahi i tēnei tūemi